 4. to forward to the faculty a report, provided by the department making the proposal, on each proposal that delineates how the proposal affects the core curriculum, the department submitting the proposal, other departments; and to authorize experimental courses on a trial basis for a period not to exceed one year.
 As soon as possible after the course has been offered, the committee shall review the course and report its findings to the faculty; 7

 5. to coordinate curriculum matters with the appropriate GSU senate committees

 The Perimeter College Bylaws document is a living document.
 The document will be regularly reviewed and updated as necessary.
 The procedure for amendments and updates to the Bylaws is outlined below.

-(a)The Perimeter College Bylaws Committee shall be composed of at least one (1) faculty member from each division, as well as one student and one academic administrator.
+(a)The Perimeter College Bylaws Committee shall be composed of at least one (1) faculty member from each academic department, as well as one department chair.
 The committee shall meet at least once each semester of the academic year.

 (b) The powers and functions of the committee shall be:

 1. to review periodically the Perimeter College Bylaws and to recommend to the faculty such amendments as it deems necessary or appropriate;

 2. to receive from the faculty proposals for changes to the Perimeter College Bylaws and to consider such proposals and to make appropriate recommendations on each;

 A full-time faculty member may propose amendments at any faculty meeting, but the proposed amendments shall be referred without debate to the Bylaws Committee for its consideration and recommendation.
 A faculty member may also send proposed changes in writing to the Chair of the Bylaws Committee for the committee’s consideration and recommendation.
 After holding open hearings, the Bylaws Committee shall submit its recommendation, along with any related proposed amendments, to the faculty at its next regular meeting.